2i2c-org/2i2c-org.github.io/content/blog/2022/q3-update/index.md

 - Allen Institute Summer Workshop on the Dynamic Brain [infrastructure#1621](https://github.com/2i2c-org/infrastructure/issues/1621)

 For a recap of one of these events, see our recent [blog post on the Jack Eddy symposium](https://2i2c.org/blog/2022/eddy-symposium-report).

+{{% callout note %}}
+If you are interested in partnering with 2i2c to have your own managed JupyterHub, please contact us at `partnerships@2i2c.org`.
+We have a shared cluster on Google Cloud, with plans to deploy one on AWS soon, and dedicated clusters can be run on any major cloud provider.
+Please see [our service documentation](https://docs.2i2c.org/en/latest/about/service/index.html) for more details.
+{{% /callout %}}

 ## Organization wide updates